patrik-pk/todo-app/README.md

 ## Overview
 Simple Todo App that I made with a purpose of making something simple.
 It doesn't look the best, but the point was to practice JavaScript and mostly learn how to use Redux.

+You can add/edit/delete category.
+Every category has its own Todos that you can also add/edit/delete.
+When you delete a category, all its Todos are removed along with it.